yusuf-cirak/aspnetcoreapi-angularclient/README.md

 # aspnetcoreapi-angularclient

-These projects built with ASP.NET 5 & N-Layer Arcitecture and Angular Framework
+These projects built with ASP.NET 5 & N-Layer Architecture and Angular Framework